NVIDIA/DALI/docs/advanced_topics.rst

 When the second formula is used, providing a size value once at the beginning of the training works only when the ``stick_to_shard`` reader option is enabled and prevents DALI from rotating shards.
-WHen this occurs, use the first formula.
+When this occurs, use the first formula.

-To address these challenges, use the ``reader_name`` parameter and allow the iterator complete the task.
+To address these challenges, use the ``reader_name`` parameter and allow the iterator handle the details.

 C++ API
 -------